Skip to main content

 get_project_info

-Retrieve Unity project metadata including project path, Unity version, and build scene count directly from the filesystem without requiring the Unity Editor to be running.
+Retrieve Unity project metadata such as path, Unity version, build scene count, and product name directly from the filesystem, without requiring the Editor.

 Instructions

-Get Unity project info (path, Unity version, build scene count).
+Get Unity project info: path, Unity version, build scene count, player/product name.

 Input Schema